ajeetraina/labspace-cagent/.labspace/03-using-builtin-tools.md

 In the next step we will take a look at ways we can make our developer agent even more powerful thanks to MCP servers.

-> [!NOTE]
-> Before going to the next step, play around with your developer agent, try and
-> make its system prompt fit _your_ needs.
+> **Note:** Before going to the next step, play around with your developer agent, try and make its system prompt fit _your_ needs.